onflow/fcl-js/packages/sdk/readme.md

 assert(typeof decoded === "number")
 ```

 In Example 7 we illustrate how intuitively the decoded value returned from calling decode on the response returned from this Execute Script interaction must be the JavaScript number 3.
-This is because the Execute Script interaction contains Cadence Code, which when executed with the included script arguements, adds the Cadence Integer 1 and Cadence Integer 2 together to return the Cadence Integer 3.
+This is because the Execute Script interaction contains Cadence code, which when executed with the included script arguements, adds the Cadence Integer 1 and Cadence Integer 2 together to return the Cadence Integer 3.
 Since there is no native concept of a Cadence Integer of value 3 in JavaScript, when this response is decoded, we intuitively expect the decoded value to be the JavaScript number 3.

 Decode does several things under the hood to take your response into something you'd like to consume in your JS Applications.
 At a high level, it returns the relevant information from the response data structure, and if there are any Cadence values, decodes those Cadence values into conceptually equivalent JavaScript values and types.